 where $R$ is an $m \times p$ matrix that defines the structural constraints one wants to impose on the coefficients.
-Many regularization problems, including fused lasso and graph induced fused lasso, can be cast in this framework.
+Many regularization problems, including high dimensional fused lasso and graph induced fused lasso, can be cast in this framework.

-When the structural matrix $R$ is relatively simple, as in the original lasso case with $R=I$, traditional path algorithms and coordinate descent techniques can be used to solve the optimization problem efficiently \citep{Friedman07}.
+When the structural matrix $R$ is relatively simple, as in the original lasso case with $R=I$, traditional path algorithms and coordinate descent techniques can be used to solve the optimization problems efficiently \citep{Friedman07}.
 For more complex structural regularization, these methods cannot be directly applied.
 One of the key difficulties is the non-separability of the nonsmooth penalty function.
 Coordinate descent methods fail to converge under this circumstances \citep{Tseng01}.
 Generic solvers, such as interior point methods, can sometimes be used; unfortunately they become increasingly inefficient for large size problems, particularly when the design matrix is ill-conditioned \citep{Chen11}.